cfolino/bookstack_docs/virtual-machines/pages/91_internal-ca-certificate-issuance-deployment-ca-npm.md

 - Internally trusted TLS certificates
 - Services fronted by **Nginx Proxy Manager**
 - Certificates issued by the internal CA (`<internal-host>`)
-- Manual, operator-initiated certificate issuance

 ### Explicit exclusions

 This workflow does **not**:

-- Use Let’s Encrypt or any public CA
+- Use ACME or public certificate authorities
+- Perform wildcard certificate issuance
-- Automatically rotate certificates
+- Automatically rotate certificates on a schedule
-- Issue wildcard certificates
-- Deploy certificates directly to application hosts
-- Perform unattended issuance
+- Manage trust distribution to client devices

 ---